prehensile/waveshare-clock/README.md

 This is a forked project of [waveshare-clock](https://github.com/prehensile/waveshare-clock) that only displayed clock and weather and supported only Waveshare 4.2inch B&W displays.
 This project enhances the original project to support Waveshare 2.7inch displays with red die (BWR) and adds the following additional features:
-- gauges for current traffic drive times for two configured destinations (thanks to Google Maps API)
+- gauges for current traffic drive times for two configured destinations (thanks to [Google Maps API](https://developers.google.com/maps/documentation/))
-- gauge for air quality index (AQI) of home location (thanks to Airly.eu API)
+- gauge for air quality index (AQI) of home location (thanks to [Airly.eu API](http://developer.airly.eu/))
+- weather gauge may display:
+  - alerts issued by governmental authorities - works for the UE, US & Canada (thanks to [DarkSky.net API](https://darksky.net/dev/docs))
+  - warning about storms in defined vicinity (thanks to [DarkSky.net API](https://darksky.net/dev/docs))
 - button handlers to display detailed information about: weather, air quality, traffic and system information (on supported devices, i.e. 2.7inch HUT with switches)
 - font with relaxed license already included in the project